4minitz/4minitz/doc/user/usermanual.md

 ### Action Items
-Action Items are children of topics and will be sent to the entered responsible(s) in a seperate mail when the moderator finalizea the meeting minutes.
+Action Items are children of topics and will be sent to the entered responsible(s) in a separate mail when the moderator finalizes the meeting minutes.

 An action item will be propagated together with its parent topic to the next meeting unless the action item is checked as "done".